 Why Wild and Scenic River Designation?

-A Wild and Scenic Upper Verde would bring more resources for management, protect our water supplies, and maintain the river and its remarkable ecosystem as it is for future generations.
+Wild and Scenic River designation recognizes that the Upper Verde, Granite Creek, and Sycamore Canyon are national treasures.
+This designation will provide resources for management and restoration, protect clean water supplies, and maintain the river‘s ecosystem as it is for future generations.

 Area proposed for Wild & Scenic River designation